Freelancers already know the benefits of remote work.

 The Average Price of a 1-Bedroom Apartment: $960

 What Living Here is Like: Hurricane Katrina left this city in shambles back in 2005, but NOLA is one of the fastest-growing cities in America today.
-Many homes have been remodeled, and because most of the population left, you can find plenty of opportunities popping up daily here.
+Many homes were recently remodeled, and because most of the population left, you can find plenty of opportunities popping up daily here.

-Why It's Perfect for Freelancers: New Orleans is famous for a slower lifestyle, and the city has seen a rise in co-working spaces over the past few years that make it perfect for freelancers.
+Why It's Perfect for Freelancers: New Orleans is famous for a slow-paced lifestyle.
+The city has also seen a rise in co-working spaces over the past few years that make it perfect for freelancers.

 10. Atlanta, Georgia